zhangbo8418/mod-playerbots/README.md

 Supported platforms are Ubuntu, Windows, and macOS.
 Other Linux distributions may work, but may not receive support.

-**All `mod-playerbots` installations require a custom branch of AzerothCore: [mod-playerbots/azerothcore-wotlk/tree/Playerbot](https://github.com/mod-playerbots/azerothcore-wotlk/tree/Playerbot).** This branch allows the playerbots module to build and function.
-Updates from the upstream are implemneted regularly to this branch.
+**All `mod-playerbots` installations require a custom branch of AzerothCore: [mod-playerbots/azerothcore-wotlk/tree/Playerbot](https://github.com/mod-playerbots/azerothcore-wotlk/tree/Playerbot).** This branch allows the `mod-playerbots` module to build and function.
+Updates from the upstream are implemented regularly to this branch.
 Instructions for installing this required branch and this module are provided below.

 ### Cloning the Repositories